LunaCommunity/Playable-Examples/README.md

 ## Implementation Details

-Please make sure your html file is named "source.html".
+* Please make sure your html file is named "source.html".
+* Use the Luna API when you want to direct the user to the app store: `Luna.Unity.Playable.InstallFullGame()`